 Will FTTP cost more?

 You pay for the speed package that you order, regardless of the technology.
-With FTTP, residents will be able to upgrade to speeds of up to 300Mbps, which may cost more, or they can order standard superfast speeds at the same price paid by Fibre to the Cabinet (FTTC) customers.
+Higher speeds via FTTP may cost more, or you can order superfast speeds at the same prices as Fibre to the Cabinet (FTTC) customers.